 We tested the new website by sending out an email to our user base, separated into mailing lists as active and passive supporters.
 We saw an immediate increase in participation and donations.

-Three Generation Education now use the Design Thinking techniques I shared with them, and apply them to their goals as philanthropists in Haiti.
+Three Generation Education now uses the Design Thinking techniques I shared with them, and applies them to their goals as philanthropists in Haiti.

 I developed PDFs for The Hwangs on UX empathy processes and Storytelling.
 If you’d like to use these files, they are available here:

 - Empathy Mapping, As-is Scenario Mapping, and Needs Statements – Get to that Pain Point!

 - The Art of Storytelling, Just Like Grandma Used to Make